 Price: Visitors may purchase Special Exhibition Passes via the Gallery’s website at $25 each ($15 for Singapore Citizens and Permanent Residents)

-When: 2 April to 17 August 2025
+When: Until 17 August 2025

 Where: Singtel Special Exhibition Gallery, National Gallery Singapore